pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 This installs Tanzu Application Platform and Tanzu Build Service with no Bionic-based builders, and all workloads will be built with Jammy.

-> **Important:** Only use this configuration if you are sure all workloads can be safely built with Jammy.
+> **Important** Only use this configuration if you are sure all workloads can be safely built with Jammy.

 ## <a id="lite-vs-full"></a> About lite and full dependencies